Istear/Genesys/README.md

 ## Objective

-Create an automated test script using Java, Selenium, and TestNG to perform the following actions on a website: [https://magento.softwaretestingboard.com/](https://magento.softwaretestingboard.com/)
+Created an automated test script using Java, Selenium, and TestNG to perform the following actions on a website: [https://magento.softwaretestingboard.com/](https://magento.softwaretestingboard.com/)

 1. Navigate to the website.
 2. Log in to the website.